(Revision Nose Job)

-If you have previously undergone a “nose job” and have considered secondary rhinoplasty, please contact Esteem Cosmetic Studio at 1300 378 336 to make an appointment with Dr Michael Zacharia.
+If you have previously undergone a “nose job” and have considered secondary rhinoplasty, please contact Esteem Cosmetic Studio at 1300 378 336 to make an appointment with Dr Jorge Lopez.

 There are two incision options for revision rhinoplasty.
 In what’s known as ‘closed rhinoplasty’, the incisions are solely made on the inside of the nose.
 ‘Open rhinoplasty’, on the other hand, involves incisions made on the inside of the nose as well as a small incision made on the underside of the nose between the nostrils.

 Once the incisions are made, the skin is lifted to reveal the underlying bone and cartilage which are then sculpted to the desired shape.
 The skin is then replaced and stitched into place.
 General anesthesia is usually used.

 Patient seeking revision rhinoplasty must appreciate it is a more complex procedure and may result in more swelling and bruising and at times multiple procedures.
 Sometimes grafts from other areas of the body, like the ear or rib may be used in revision rhinoplasty to provide structure that is missing from a previous surgery.